arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Arkansas Traffic Court Records?

-Arkansas traffic court records consist of records generated during the legal proceedings arising from motor vehicle code violations as well as violations of state traffic laws and local ordinances.
+Arkansas traffic court records are generated during legal proceedings arising from motor vehicle code violations, state traffic laws, and local ordinance violations.
 This includes case files, evidence reports, and other records.
 Records related to the processing of moving and non-moving violations also fall under this category.

 Are Arkansas Traffic Court Records Public Records?